dapr/quickstarts/tutorials/observability/README.md

 ![Zipkin](./img/zipkin-2.png)

-Now look for any performance issues by filtering on any requests that have taken longer than 250 ms using the `minDuration` criteria:
+Now look for any performance issues by filtering on any requests that have take too long.
+You can use `minDuration` criteria to query for long requests only:

 ![Zipkin](./img/zipkin-3.png)